 When it comes to handlebar bags, the Ortlieb Ultimate 6 is their number one offering.
 This bar bag does come in two sizes which are Medium and Large, but most people find that the medium bicycle front bag is more than adequate for their needs.

 Unlike some bags, this is a waterproof handlebar bag due to the materials it is made of.
 So, no need for additional rain covers.
+There's also a detachable shoulder strap, so when you do take it from the bike, you can hang it over your shoulder.
+Useful for going into shops!

 The Ultimate6 handlebar bag is compatible with several other systems from Ortlieb, meaning that you can attach map cases and mobile phone holders.